krazzarkov/Bhop-Arena-2018/README.md

-# Bhop-Arena-2018
+# Bhop-Arena-2018 made in Unity 2018.4.19f1
 The goal of this project was to create a rough prototype arena shooter with multiplayer capabilities in which players could Bunny Hop (Bhop) to gain speed and rocket jump to gain height.
-This project uses the CPMPlayer script which was ported over from Quake 3 into Unity by
+This project uses the CPMPlayer script which was ported over from Quake 3 into Unity by WiggleWizard.
-WiggleWizard.

 https://github.com/WiggleWizard/quake3-movement-unity3d